Elvar Már Friðriksson: Rytas Vilnius

 On 11 August 2022, Elvar signed with Rytas Vilnius.
 In December 2022, he was named the Icelandic Male Basketball Player of the Year for the second straight year.
+He helped the team to the LKL finals where they lost to BC Žalgiris.

+PAOK Thessaloniki

+On 10 July 2023, Elvar signed with PAOK of the Greek Basket League and the Basketball Champions League.
+In October 2023 he became the third player to achieve a triple double in the history of the Basketball Champions League.
+He did so in a game against Galatasaray in the first game of the group stages when he had 19 points, 11 rebounds and 10 assists despite battling illness that caused him to throw up before the game and during halftime.
+He also became the first and so far only player in the competition's history to achieve this feature in an away match.

+Maroussi

+On 7 June 2024, Elvar signed with Greek club Maroussi.
+On 9 February 2025, he set the Greek Basketball League's single game assists record with 17 assists.

+Anwil Włocławek

+On July 15, 2025, he signed with Anwil Włocławek of the Polish Basketball League (PLK).

 National team career

 Elvar played 21 games with Iceland's junior national teams from 2010 to 2013.

 His first game with the senior national team was in 2013 and he was a member of Iceland's team in Eurobasket 2015 and Eurobasket 2017.
 Elvar was a member Iceland's team in then Games of the Small States of Europe in 2013 and 2015.

 On 20 February 2021, he scored a game winning three pointer with 0.7 seconds left in a 86–84 victory against Luxembourg in the final game of the first round of the 2023 FIBA Basketball World Cup Pre-Qualifiers.

 On 13 August 2021, Elvar scored a game high 30 points in a 91–70 victory against Denmark in the 2023 FIBA Basketball World Cup Pre-Qualifiers.

+In December 2023, Elvar was named the Icelandic Male Basketball Player of the Year for the third straight year.